rki-mf1/cievad/README.md

 nextflow run eval.nf -profile local,conda --sample_sheet <path/to/sample_sheet>
 ```

-This results in
+This generates the following data within the `<project_root>/results/` directory:
-- a report about accordance between the synthetic variant set and a given corresponding callset
+- a report (CSV, JSON) about accordance between the synthetic variant set and a given corresponding callset
-- a report with average statistis across all tested individuals
+- a report (CSV) with statistis across all tested individuals

 ### Tuning the workflow parameters
 Many internal settings can be adjusted at the nextflow level.